Did you get a Super Speeder Ticket In Atlanta?

 A Super Speeder ticket in Georgia is determined by, you guessed it, the speed at which you were driving in relation to the type of road you were speeding on at the time of your stop.

-Criteria for Super Speeders
+Criteria for Atlanta GA Super Speeder Ticket

 - Speeding on a two-lane road or highway in Atlanta at 75 miles per hour or more